pisayacademicsassociation/java-guide/guide/3/gui-events.md

 - `mousePressed` is called when the mouse is pressed while on the component.
 - `mouseReleased` is called when the mouse is released while on the component.

-For the `MouseMotionAdapter` interface, you need to implement two method.
+For the `MouseMotionAdapter` interface, you need to implement two methods.
 ```java
 public void mouseDragged(MouseEvent e);
 public void mouseMoved(MouseEvent e);